Dhei-vid/Dhei-vid/README.md

 - 👋 Hi, I’m David Etuk @Dhei-vid
 - 👀 I’m interested in front-end development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript with the aim of being a react developer.
 - 💞️ I’m looking to collaborate on User-centered designs
 - 📫 You can reach me through;
     * Mail - djetuk@gmail.com